-A cooling tower is used to cool water and is a huge heat exchanger, expelling building heat into the atmosphere and returning colder water to the chiller.
-A cooling tower receives warm water from a chiller.
+A water cooling tower is used to cool water and is a huge heat exchanger, expelling building heat into the atmosphere and returning colder water to the chiller.
+A water cooling tower receives warm water from a chiller.
 This warm water is known as condenser water because it gets heat in the condenser of the chiller.
 The chiller is typically at a lower level, like in a basement.
 The cooling tower’s role is to cool down the water, so it can return to the chiller to pick up more heat.

-With the increase rate of population all over the world, there has been a huge rise in the rate of needs and requirements by the world for manufactured products.
+With the increased rate of the population all over the world, there has been a huge rise in the rate of needs and requirements by the world for manufactured products.
 This has forced the industrial sector to manufacture more and more products every day, which generates more manufacturing process heat.
 The machines and processes of industries that generate tremendous amounts of heat must be continuously cooled so that those machines can continue to operate efficiently.
 The most efficient, effective, and least expensive solution to removing this heat is the installation of a cooling tower.

 are usually used for large power plants and industries with infinite cooling water flow.
-The tower operates by removing waste heat by-way-of rising hot air that is then released into the atmosphere.
+The tower operates by removing waste heat by way of rising hot air that is then released into the atmosphere.
 These towers are tall and have a hyperbolic shape to induce proper airflow.

 have air forced through the structure by a fan that circulates air through the tower.
 Common fans used in these towers include propeller fans and centrifugal fans.
 While Mechanical draft towers are more effective than natural draft towers, they consume more power and cost more to operate as a result.